CharlesDay/VideoViewer/README.md

-React app that pulls videos using an api and makes use of a grid system/layout to display those videos.
+React app that allows you to search youtube videos using an api and makes use of a grid system/layout to display those videos.
 ## Available Scripts

 In the project directory, you can run: